 Successful personal statements cannot be written in one sitting or even in one week.
-Starting early is essential, and early may means months in advance of the submission deadline.
+Starting early is essential, and early may mean months in advance of the submission deadline.
 Some applicants write several very different draft versions of a personal statement before deciding which approach works best for them.
-Show drafts of your personal statement to as many people as you can.
+Show drafts of your personal statement to as many people as you can (with the exception, of course, of awards like the Rhodes and Mitchell, which have rules against this).
 People who know you well should be able to read your personal statement and recognize that only you could have written it, that it doesn't sound at all generic.
-People who don't know you well should be able to read your personal statement and conclude that they have never met anyone exactly like you.
-Although a personal statement should not come across as bragging, many students need to overcome their modesty in order to write compelling personal statements
+People who don't know you well should be able to read your personal statement and understand the major points you want to convey.